 The consolidated financial statements of Mt.
-Washington Pediatric Hospital, Inc. and Subsidiary (the Corporation) include the accounts of Mt.
-Washington Pediatric Hospital, Inc. (the Hospital) and its wholly owned subsidiary, Mt.
-Washington Pediatric Foundation, Inc. (the Foundation).
+Washington Pediatric Hospital, Inc. and Subsidiaries (the Corporation) include the accounts of Mt.
+Washington Pediatric Hospital, Inc. (the Hospital) and its wholly owned subsidiaries, Mt.
+Washington Pediatric Foundation, Inc. (the Foundation) and Mt.
+Washington Pediatric Community Health Services (Community Health).
 The Corporation is structured as a joint venture with a 50% ownership interest by the University of Maryland Medical System Corporation (UMMS) and a 50% ownership interest by Johns Hopkins Health System Corporation (JHHS).

 The Hospital is a not-for-profit, nonstock corporation formed under the laws of the state of Maryland.
 Its purpose is to operate a pediatric rehabilitation and specialty hospital while providing the highest quality services and programs to meet the individualized needs of infants, children, and adolescents in a nurturing environment.
 The Hospital has 102 licensed beds.
 The Foundation uses its funds and investment income to solely support the Hospital and its programs.
+Community Health provides offsite rehabilitation and specialty healthcare services.

-The Corporation incurred expenses of \$514,286 and \$477,987 for the years ended June 30, 2015 and 2014, respectively, for administrative services provided by UMMS.
+The Corporation incurred expenses of \$530,102 and \$514,286 for the years ended June 30, 2016 and 2015, respectively, for administrative services provided by UMMS.
 The Corporation is managed by UMMS, and accordingly, the results of the Corporation's operations and its financial condition could be different if it were autonomous.